 Skilled or Not Skilled?

-However, ask yourself if you can fix the joints correctly, lay out deck footers precisely, square up the deck comfortably, and more.
+However, ask yourself if you can fix the joints correctly, lay out deck footers precisely, square up the deck comfortably, and apply deck paint.
 You should also be able to operate a circular saw and other crucial power tools to complete the project.
 While this might sound challenging, using helical piles for decks simplifies the process.
 If you don’t have the requisite skills or are not confident to take on the project, you can watch how-to videos and read DIY guidebooks for a greater understanding.

 Consider the Legal Requirements